Lost Traffic Ticket in GeorgiaPage OverviewSUMMARY: How to Find Lost Georgia Traffic Ticket Information

 NOTE: Georgia doesn't offer an online traffic ticket search.

-It's important to remember where you received your GA traffic ticket, because only the court handling the ticket can perform the search.
+In order to find a lost traffic ticket, it's important to remember where you received your GA traffic citation, because only the court handling the ticket can perform the search.
 The Georgia Department of Driver Services (DDS) doesn't have the ability to search for lost traffic tickets.
 Even narrowing the location down to a county or two can help you during your search.

 Different courts handle Georgia traffic tickets.
 They include municipal, magistrate, probate, juvenile, and state courts.